 The BBC and Ulster Television (UTV) are Northern Ireland's two main television broadcasters and provide a smorgasbord of national and locally-produced programmes.

 The BBC is publicly funded by compulsory TV licenses.
-UTV is a commercial channel and Public Limited Company.
+UTV is a commercial channel owned by the UK-wide ITV network.
 Both channels' news programmes - UTV Live and BBC Newsline - broadcast weeknights at 18:00 and 18:30 respectively.